Born in 1966, Dominique Meunier is an French artist. He lives and works near Besançon, in Franche-Comté, the homeland of the famous painter Courbet.

-His permanent research has been recognized in several art galleries and art fairs, in France and abroad.
+His permanent search of the ultimate reality of phenomena has been recognised in several museums, galleries and art fairs in France and abroad.

 "It is better for a painter to take care of his craft humbly, just like a craftsman..."
 Bodjol / The Way of Light